arjunmalik/mobx/README.md

 --------------
 1. The freedom that MobX gives in the form of defining and then updating the state from anywhere in your app, can also be its downside.
 In large applications if the state is defined and updated from multiple places, it can bring amiguity in the flow of the application (although MobX provides the option for naming your action, which is helpful in debugging).
 2. The biggest downside I felt for MobX was the documentation and community support.
-For ex: To use a computed with arguments MobX documentation https://mobx.js.org/refguide/computed-decorator.html mentions - import { observable, computed } from "mobx" computedFn is not mentioned in the imports and computedFn is not part of the mobx module but instead mobx-utils.
+For ex: To use a computed with arguments MobX documentation (https://mobx.js.org/refguide/computed-decorator.html) mentions - import { observable, computed } from "mobx", computedFn is not mentioned in the imports and computedFn is part of the mobx-utils module and not mobx module.
   Redux has ~3M weekly downloads vs Mobx ~300K

 Use the Application
 ===================